Bezos' shock exit cools Amazon results boost

 New Amazon CEO: from life in the cloud to running one of the world's biggest firms

-(Reporting by Aniruddha Ghosh, Susan Mathew and Subrat Patnaik in Bengaluru; Editing by Saumyadeb Chakrabarty)
+(Reporting by Aniruddha Ghosh, Eva Mathews, Susan Mathew and Subrat Patnaik in Bengaluru; Editing by Saumyadeb Chakrabarty)

 ((Aniruddha.Ghosh@thomsonreuters.com; 91 83 83 81 2416;))